ossimlabs/omar-docs-old/docs/index.md

 * The OpenShift integration environment on unclassified AWS was having resource utilization issues.
 OpenShift stack upgraded to 1.5.1.

-## The following new repositories have been added to teh OMAR service baseline
+## The following new repositories have been added to the OMAR service baseline

 * ossim-rpm
 * ossim-rpm-dependencies